- Turn to PMC for…

 - test and exam periods

-- potential for using assistive technology.
+- potential for using and/or borrowing assistive technology.

 Prioritizing academic demands is an essential skill for all university students to develop.
 Post-secondary education requires you to engage in self-directed learning, manage increased academic and competing demands and learn how to juggle priorities at school and beyond.
 Time management, organization skills and an understanding of your own responsibilities as as well those of your professors and/or other university departments are an important part of being an independent learner and successful university student.